Matthew Casey

 Matthew "Matt" Casey is a fictional character on the NBC drama Chicago Fire, portrayed by actor Jesse Spencer.
 Casey is a firefighter at Firehouse 51.
-He was a lieutenant from Seasons 1 through 6 and from season 6 is a captain in the Chicago Fire Department on Truck Company 81.
+He was a lieutenant from seasons 1 to 6, and from season 6 is a captain in the Chicago Fire Department on Truck Company 81.

 The character had an ongoing feud with Detective Hank Voight (Jason Beghe), a protagonist in Chicago Fire spin-off Chicago P.D.
 Casey's storyline crosses with Voight's once again in the season 3 finale of Chicago Fire, after he reluctantly agrees to help Voight with an undercover investigation.

 Background and characterization

-As the leader of the truck company, Casey's cool, standoffish demeanor and no-nonsense attitude sometimes put his crew off, but he is respected by them and highly regarded by Chief Boden.
+As the leader of the truck company, Casey's cool, standoffish demeanor and no-nonsense attitude sometimes put his crew off, but they respect him, and Chief Boden highly regards him.
 He is extremely private about his personal life, preferring to wallow in his own problems rather than seek help from his colleagues.
-He sometimes comes across as distant and aloof, as he usually keeps to himself during down time, even when around colleagues in the lounge room.
-In the season 4 premiere, Herrmann tellingly comments that the way Casey deals with things is "not dealing with it"; of all the characters, he generally confides in Severide or Dawson and only after he is at his breaking point.
-Despite this, Casey does care for his men and will not hesitate to defend them, even if it means standing up to his superiors and risking his own career.
-He trusts the men of his truck company implicitly (and vice versa) and is generally quite lax with them in good faith that they will maintain professional standards themselves, only disciplining them when he has no choice.
+He sometimes comes across as distant and aloof, as he usually keeps to himself during downtime, even when around colleagues in the lounge room.
+In the season 4 premiere, Herrmann tellingly says the way Casey deals with something is by avoiding it.
+Of all the characters, he typically confides in Severide or Dawson, and only after he reaches his breaking point.
+Despite this, Casey does care for his crew and will not hesitate to defend them, even if it means standing up to his superiors and risking his own career.

+He trusts his truck company implicitly and is generally quite lax with them in good faith they will maintain professional standards themselves, only disciplining them when he has no choice.
 However, he is known for being tough with candidates, as seen with Mills, Jones, and Borrelli, and would either personally or have one of his more senior firefighters regularly drill them.